What is Anti-Money Laundering?

 Anti-money laundering (AML) is a set of rules, principles, legislations, laws, regulations, processes, and tools specific to the financial sector, whose goal is to tackle actions of laundering illicitly obtained funds by criminal or terrorist organizations.
 This involves the monitoring and reporting of suspected customers and transactions.
 Financial institutions and other businesses in many countries have a legal obligation to follow directives for doing this.
 For example, financial and insurance institutions are obliged to check their customers according to "Know Your Customer" (KYC).
 This involves legitimation and identity verification.

-First AML set of rules was issued with the creation of the Financial Action Task Force (FATF), then reinforced after the 2001 terrorist attacks.
+The first AML set of rules was issued with the creation of the Financial Action Task Force (FATF), then reinforced after the 2001 terrorist attacks.

 AML is framed on a national and international level by a set of regulations imposing obliged entities/persons of the financial industry such as banks or insurances to implement specific internal procedures and controls, as well as reporting to relevant authorities.
 Hence, financial institutions need to monitor their customers’ activities in order to be able to identify and report suspicious deposits or transactions.
 On a national level, Financial Investigative Units (FIUs) are on the forefront of AML.
 They receive Suspicious Activities Reports (SAR) from obliged entities/persons and investigate if relevant.

-Anti Money Laundering regulation and control
+History of Anti-Money Laundering regulation and control

 Anti-money laundering initiatives increased globally following the formation of the Financial Action Task Force (FATF) in 1989.
 It was established to develop international standards to tackle money laundering and promote implementation in different countries.
 The International Monetary Fund (IMF) is also involved in this.